jtmoon79/coverlovin2/README.md

 coverlovin2 could be used as a module.

-coverlovin2 is also for sake of the author learning more about recent changes in the Python Universe.
+coverlovin2 is a practice project for sake of the author learning more about recent changes in the Python Universe.

 coverlovin2 is very type-hinted code and could be even more so.
 The author thinks type-hinting is a good idea but it still needs improvement.
 In it's